Risk Management & Treatment > Cancer Treatment > By Cancer Type > Endometrial > Stages and standard therapy

-Most endometrial cancer is treated with a combination of one or more of the following treatments:
+Most endometrial cancers are treated with one or more of the therapies listed in these sections:

 Surgery